As proposed by the AJS Governance Committee, December 2021

-There shall be three classes of membership as follows:
+There shall be two classes of membership as follows:

-Dues for each class of membership shall be set from time to time by the Board.
+Dues for each class of membership shall be set by the Board.

-Only Professional and Student Members may vote at business meetings.
-Only Professional members may be officers or directors of the Corporation.
+Only Professional Members may vote at business meetings.
+Only Professional Members may be officers or directors of the Corporation.

-The Board shall consist of the executive officers (each, an "Officer Director") of the Corporation, any past presidents (each, a "Past President") then entitled to serve on the Board hereunder (any such Past President, a "Past President Director"), and eighteen directors (each, an "Elected Director" and, together with the Officer Directors and the Past President Directors, the "Voting Directors") elected by a majority of the votes of the members of the Corporation present and voting at the Annual Business Meeting.
-As of the Effective Date, the total number of Voting Directors shall be a range with a minimum of 18 directors and a maximum of 18 directors plus the number of Past President Directors and Officer Directors (the "Entire Board").
+The Board shall consist of the executive officers (each, an "Officer Director") of the Corporation, any past presidents (each, a "Past President") then entitled to serve on the Board hereunder (any such Past President, a "Past President Director"), and eighteen directors (each an "Elected Director" and, together with the Officer Directors and the Past President Directors, the "Voting Directors") elected by a majority of the votes of the members of the Corporation present and voting at the Annual Business Meeting.
+As of the Effective Date, the total number of Voting Directors shall be 18 directors plus the number of Past President Directors and Officer Directors (the "Entire Board").
 Each Voting Director shall be entitled to vote on any action of the Board.
 The President of the Corporation shall serve as Chair of the Board, provided the President is not an employee of the Corporation.
 No employee of the Corporation may serve as the Chair of the Board or any other title with similar responsibilities.
 The editors of AJS Review and AJS Perspectives shall serve as non-voting ex officio members of the Board, and shall not be entitled to vote on any action of the Board.
-Each Past President shall be entitled to serve as a member of the Board for two consecutive terms of two years, which shall begin immediately following the completion of such person of his or her term of office as President.
+Each Past President shall be entitled to serve as a member of the Board for two consecutive terms of two years, which shall begin immediately following the completion by such person of his or her term of office as President.

 Elected Directors shall be elected for three-year terms.
 Elected Directors may serve for an unlimited number of terms, provided that no Elected Director may serve for more than two terms on a consecutive basis.
 An Elected Director who has served for two consecutive terms may proceed to occupy one of the offices of the Corporation.
 Six Elected Directors shall be selected each year.

-The Board shall hold meetings at least twice per year at such time and place as the Board shall direct.
-Notice of upcoming meetings of the Board and agendas for such meetings shall be mailed, or sent by facsimile or e-mail, to members of the Board at least two weeks in advance.
-Minutes of all meetings of the Board shall be sent by the Secretary/Treasurer to all the members of the Board within two months after the meeting.
+The Board shall hold meetings at least four times per year at such time and place (physical or virtual) as the Board shall direct.
+Notice of upcoming meetings of the Board and agendas for such meetings shall be provided to members of the Board at least two weeks in advance.
+Minutes of all meetings of the Board shall be sent by the Secretary/Treasurer to all the members of the Board within one month after the meeting.
 Special meetings may be called by the Chair or any six Directors.
-Any action required or permitted to be taken at any meeting of the Directors may be taken without a meeting if all the Directors entitled to vote on the matter consent to the action in writing, or by facsimile, and such consents are filed with the records of the meetings of the Board.
+Any action required or permitted to be taken at any meeting of the Directors may be taken without a meeting if all the Directors entitled to vote on the matter consent to the action in writing and the written consents are filed with the records of the meetings of the Board.
 Such consents shall be treated for all purposes as a vote at a meeting of the Board.
-If a Director sends his or her consent by facsimile, such consent must be submitted with information from which it can reasonably be determined that the transmission was authorized by the Director.
 The Board may, at its discretion, invite whatever staff or interested parties it chooses to take part in any meeting of the Board.

 A majority of the Board shall constitute a quorum for the transaction of business and decisions will be made by a majority of those present.
 Members of the Board or any committee thereof may participate in and act at any meeting of the Board or any committee through the use of a conference telephone, electronic video screen equipment, or other communications equipment by means of which all persons participating in the meeting can hear and speak with each other at the same time and each Director can participate in all matters before the Board.
 Participation in the meeting pursuant to this section shall constitute presence in person at the meeting.

 a.
-The executive officers of the Corporation shall consist of a President, a Secretary/Treasurer and three Vice-Presidents, in each case as elected by the membership every two years at the annual business meeting of the membership (the "Annual Business Meetingu>") held during the annual conference of the Corporation (the "Annual Conference") from among the nominees designated by the Nominating Committee (the "Nominating Committee") of the Board as set forth herein.
+The executive officers of the Corporation shall consist of a President, a Secretary/Treasurer, and three Vice Presidents, in each case as elected by the membership every two years in accordance with the process described in Article VII below.
 Each executive officer shall hold office for a term of two years, provided that any person serving as an executive officer of the Corporation shall not serve for more than two terms in the same capacity.
-For the avoidance of doubt, the terms of each executive office shall run concurrently, and no election for any executive office shall be held at any Annual Business Meeting unless the elections for all other executive offices are held during such Annual Business Meeting, unless otherwise determined by the Board.
+The terms of each executive office shall run concurrently.

 b.
 No person shall be eligible for nomination by the Nominating Committee for any executive office of the Corporation (other than the office of President) unless either (i) such person is a director or officer of the Corporation at the time of such nomination; (ii) such person has served as a director or officer of the Corporation within four years prior to such nomination; (iii) such person has served on the Program Committee of or as Division Coordinator for the Corporation within four years prior to such nomination; or (iv) such person has previously served as an editor of an AJS publication.